Skip to content

 The thirteen fields cover GSM, CDMA, EVDO, and LTE signal metrics — RSSI, BER, dBm, Ec/Io, SNR, RSRP, RSRQ, CQI, and timing advance — derived, per the source comment, from the ranges used by the SignalStrength class in the framework's telephony layer. handleSignalStrength emits them all in one +CSQ: line.

 Because +CSQ is periodic, the modem piggybacks other one-time updates onto it.
-On the first poll, on wake from sleep, and after a snapshot restore, the handler also sends a NITZ time update (%CTZV:) and a physical-channel-configuration update.
+On the first poll and on wake from sleep, the handler also sends a NITZ time update (%CTZV:) and a physical-channel-configuration update.
 This is an explicit workaround noted in the comments: there is no clean way to prod the guest, so the modem rides the signal poll it knows is coming.
+After a snapshot restore, NITZ is delivered differently — modem_state_load in modem_init.c calls android_modem_driver_send_nitz_now() when android_snapshot_update_timer() is enabled, rather than waiting for the next poll.

 Network registration is split into voice (+CREG) and data (+CGREG).
 The guest sets the unsolicited reporting mode with AT+CREG=2, and thereafter the modem reports stat plus the area code and cell id whenever they change.